8 Things I’ve learned about virtual teaching in the past two years

 - Support your parents. – Even during normal times, as a virtual teacher I rely on parents to support the students.
 Parents are very stressed out right now and hoping that you, the expert, can solve at least one of their problems for them.
 Be available, and let them know the best ways to contact you.
 If you send work for students to do at home, send the answer keys so that parents know what you are looking for and can steer their child in the right direction.
+(If the Answer Key is part of the pdf, use free services like I Love PDF to split the resource that you have downloaded or created so that the Answer Key is separate.)
 Understand that parents generally don’t feel qualified to teach their children, and it is daunting for them!

 - Find your village. – One of the most difficult things about this is teaching in isolation.
 I learned early in my virtual teaching career that teaching from home is much more lonely than teaching in a brick and mortar school.
 Schedule digital hangouts with your friends, text and call, and most importantly, share!
 Celebrate your successes!
 Bemoan your failures.
 And pick each other up and try again.
 Together, we can do this!
 To help with this, I will be uploading at least two free resources for distance learning every week for the next 6 weeks.
 Check my freebies page and follow my blog so you are notified about each new upload.
 The freebies for distance learning will include things like this “I Can Write Colors” practice page for K-1 students and resources for upper elementary students like this non-fiction article, “Chocolate – the sweet history of the world’s favorite flavor.”